aishsr/MovieRecommender/README.md

 # movieRecommenderSystem

-Movie Recommender system that searches for movies by keyword user enters and uses content based filtering to show to recommend movies.
+Movie Recommender System that searches for movies by keyword user enters and uses content based filtering to show recommended movies.
 Output: A list of movies